Research

 Background

-Note that the "interacting" in the latter point can be non-local (e.g. via social media).
-I am excited to take part in the modern trend of pushing the theory of games & machine learning towards contact with data to better understand real-world multi-agent systems (e.g. DIMACS workshop series on Bridging Game Theory and Machine Learning for Multi-party Decision Making).
+A local (i.e. individual) and global (i.e. societal) approach to understanding social systems highlights two kinds of phenomena: I am excited to take part in the modern trend of pushing the theory of games & machine learning towards contact with data to better understand real-world multi-agent systems (e.g. DIMACS workshop series on Bridging Game Theory and Machine Learning for Multi-party Decision Making, and the Social Simualtions with LLMs Workshop at COLM 2025).

-Topic: Large-scale data science and simulations of society
+Data-Driven: Large-scale data science and simulations of society

 Motivation: better accounting for the effects of the social milieu in which individuals come to believe who they are and what is important to them, my motivation is that we can better align the algorithms that structure our collective discourse, as well as develop prosocial, assistive technologies in that space.
 I organized a RLDM workshop on social alignment in humans and machines on this topic.
 In this area, I collaborate with psychologists and social (e.g. political) scientists in order to tease apart the interplay of belief, identity, and decision-making bias.